ramilaribi/Flutter_Clean_Architecture/README.md

 #### 3. Errors

 Establishes a comprehensive error-handling strategy by defining custom exceptions for different scenarios that may occur during API interactions.
 This approach improves application reliability and user trust.
+The following custom exceptions are defined:

+- **ErrorModel**: This class encapsulates the error details, including the HTTP status code and error message.
+It provides a structured way to represent error information received from API responses.

+- **ServerException**: A base exception class that captures server-related errors.
+It includes an instance of `ErrorModel` to provide detailed error context.

+- **CacheException**: Represents exceptions that occur during caching operations, encapsulating an error message for clarity.

+Additionally, specific server exceptions extend `ServerException` to handle various types of errors, such as:
+- **ConnectionTimeoutException**: Triggered when a connection request times out.
+- **UnauthorizedException**: Indicates that the user is not authorized to access the requested resource.
+- **NotFoundException**: Represents a 404 error when the requested resource cannot be found.

 #### 4. Params

+**File**: `params.dart`

 Includes parameter classes that encapsulate the parameters required for API requests.
 This structured approach enhances code readability and maintainability, making it easier to manage and pass data during network interactions.
+The following parameter classes are defined:

+- **TemplateParams**: Contains the `id` parameter, representing a unique identifier for a template.

+- **UserParams**: Contains the `id` parameter, representing a unique identifier for a user.

+- **PostParams**: Contains the `id` parameter, representing a unique identifier for a post.

 ### Conclusion